gimli-org/gimli/INSTALL_LINUX.rst

     make -j 8

-The libraries will be installed in build/lib and some test applications are installed in build/bin.
-If you want to build the python bindings, call:
+The libraries will be installed in **build/lib** and some test applications are installed in build/bin.
+If you want to build the Python bindings, call:

 .. code-block:: bash

     make pygimli

-You might add J=8 (`make pygimli J=8`) for using 8 jobs in parallel to speed up the build.
-The library _pygimli_.so library will be copied into the source path ../gimli/python/pygimli in the subdirectory core.
-To use the gimli installation there have to be set some environment variables:
+You might add J=8 (`make pygimli J=8`) for using 8 jobs in parallel to speed up the build (adapt this to the number of real cores of the computer).
+The library _pygimli_.so library will be copied into the source path **../gimli/python/pygimli** in the subdirectory core.

+To use the gimli installation you need to set some environment variables (this example assumes that the **src** directory resides in your home directory):

 .. code-block:: bash